-The following Management's Discussion and Analysis ("MD&A") is prepared as of August 27, 2009 and should be read in conjunction with the unaudited consolidated financial statements for the quarter ended June 30, 2009, as well as the audited consolidated financial statements and annual MD&A for the year ended December 31, 2008 available at SEDAR on www.sedar.com.
+The following Management's Discussion and Analysis ("MD&A") is prepared as of November 24, 2009 and should be read in conjunction with the unaudited consolidated financial statements for the quarter ended September 30, 2009, as well as the audited consolidated financial statements and annual MD&A for the year ended December 31, 2008 available on SEDAR at www.sedar.com.
 Wescan Goldfields Inc. ("Wescan" or "the Company") prepares its financial statements in accordance with Canadian generally accepted accounting principles ("GAAP").
 All amounts are reported in Canadian dollars unless otherwise indicated.